 Step-by-Step instructions:

 Start by washing the red lentils under cold water.
-Place them in a bowl and cover them with 4 cups of water, allowing them to soak for 2 hours.
-This soaking process helps soften the lentils and makes them easier to blend later on.
+Place them in a bowl and cover them with 4 cups water, allowing them to soak for 2 hours.
+This soaking process helps soften the lentils and improves the consistency of the mixture making it easier to combine.

 After 2 hours, drain the soaked lentils through a sieve, ensuring you remove as much water as possible.
 To further drain excess water, place the sieve on a tea towel and let the lentils sit for a few minutes.
 This will help achieve the desired consistency for the kofta mixture.

 While the lentils are soaking, prepare the other ingredients.
-Finely dice the red onion, press the garlic cloves, and finely chop the mint and parsley.
+Finely dice a red onion, press the garlic cloves, and finely chop the mint and parsley.

 Heat 1 tablespoon of oil in a frying pan over medium heat.
 Add the chopped onion and fry for about 5 minutes, until softened.
-Then, add the pressed garlic, ground coriander, cumin, cinnamon, and chili flakes (if using).
+Then, add the pressed garlic, tomato paste, ground coriander, cumin, cardamom, allspice, paprika, cinnamon, and chili flakes (if using).
 Fry the mixture for an additional 2 minutes, stirring occasionally.
 If needed, add a little more oil to prevent sticking.
-Set the mixture aside to come to room temperature.
+Set the sautéed onions aside to come to room temperature.

 In the same frying pan, toast the walnuts over medium-high heat for 6-7 minutes.
 Stir them frequently to avoid burning.
 Once toasted, remove the walnuts from the pan and set them aside to cool.